 Building The 3D Printing Projects With The Help Of 3D Printer

 Since the advent of 3D printing technology about 25 years ago, it has revolutionized various aspects of our lives.
-It has found various applications which include product development, rapid prototyping, specialized manufacturing, and recently it is finding its way into the classroom.
+It has found various applications that include product development, rapid prototyping, specialized manufacturing, and recently it is finding its way into the classroom.
 The use of 3D printing in education and research has tremendously helped to achieve breakthrough results in K-12 and higher education learning.
 Students are now able to create prototypes of objects that are visible and tangible, making learning interactive.

 3D printing projects have also been made possible through this technique, especially in STEM (Science, Technology, Engineering, and Mathematics) education.
 The following are some of the objects that you can build with a 3D printer during a school lesson or science project.

 The use of 3D printing for studying the science of aerodynamics helps the students to have a first-hand experience of why objects can be made to fly.
 For instance, the forces of aerodynamics that act on an airplane in flight can be a tough concept for students to grasp by use of plain texts and diagrams.
 But offered the chance to design and build by themselves, they begin to realize how various forces balance and act on each other.

-3D based shapes such as triangles, rectangles, or squares help young students to learn math subject in a hands-on method.
+3D based shapes such as triangles, rectangles, or squares help young students to learn math subjects in a hands-on method.
 Using shapes is suitable for children who are not yet ready to fully understand math concepts in detail.
 Before, teachers used to create objects by printing, cutting out, and taping together paper versions of these shapes.

 Medical students who are studying prosthetics can build prosthetic limbs as part of their 3D printing projects.
 Many people in the world need artificial body parts to enable them to lead a normal lifestyle just like anyone else.
 3D printed prosthetic limbs will transform the lives of their recipients in so several ways.
 It is also fulfilling to contribute to the improvement of other people’s lives.